 Attack on Titan review

 Another way this can be okay is if it's sufficiently early in the story (I'd say first two chapters in most cases), since then the reader hasn't had time to get used to the rules of the story yet.
 The opening is meant for setup, not playing by existing rules.

 On the flipside, proper foreshadowing also involves delivering on everything you've foreshadowed.
 If you've foreshadowed something you *must* deliver.
 I'll give an example of failure.

-The thing I wanted you to take away from that example is that there wouldn't have been a problem if the author hadn't foreshadowed something he didn't plan on doing.
+The thing I want you to take away from that example is that there wouldn't have been a problem if the author hadn't foreshadowed it.
 No one expected the story to go that way before this scene.
-Not taking things this direction is fine, but don't make promises you don't intend to keep.
+Not taking it this way is fine, but don't make promises you won't keep.

 A valid *red herring* requires giving an alternate explanation for the false clue when the truth is revealed, so that you show the reader you're not wasting or forgetting what you told them.
-What's not possible to do validly is to give the reader overwhelming evidence that something is the case, have the characters note the evidence, and then ignore it - not show another explanation for Pixis's weird remarks, not even have the characters discuss it and decide they were wrong, just forget the foreshadowing ever happened.
+You can't just give the reader overwhelming evidence that something is the case, have the characters note the evidence, and then ignore it - not show another explanation for Pixis's weird remarks, not even have the characters discuss it and decide they were wrong, just forget the foreshadowing ever happened.
 That won't upset any fans, right?

 subscribe via RSS